Alaea salt: History

+Hawaiians independently developed ways of extracting dry salt (paʻakai, lit. "sea[water] solid") in special pans (loʻi paʻakai) compared to other Polynesians that condiment their food with miti made with direct seawater.
+These native salt industries flourished in Āliamanu (also named Āliapaʻakai or Salt Lake since industry establishment), and Kawaihae in Hawaiʻi as well as Hanapēpē in Kauaʻi; only those in Hanapēpē remain to this day.

 ʻAlaea, a water-soluble colloidal ocherous earth, was used for coloring salt, which in turn was traditionally used by Hawaiians to cleanse, purify, and bless tools, canoes, homes, and temples.
 Alaea salt is also used in several native Hawaiian dishes, including kalua pig, poke, and pipikaula (Hawaiian jerky).
 In the 19th century, Hawaiians began producing large amounts of alaea salt using European salt-making techniques and became a leading supplier to fishermen in the Pacific Northwest for curing salmon.

-It is claimed by one author that most alaea salt sold in the United States is produced in California, not in Hawaii.
+One author has claimed that most alaea salt sold in the United States is produced in California, not in Hawaii.
 True Hawaiian-made alaea salt is expensive and, before the rise of convenient Internet shopping, was difficult to find elsewhere.

 Colour

 Alaea salt gets its characteristic brick-red color from a volcanic Hawaiian clay called ʻalaea, which contains some 80 minerals and is rich in iron oxide.